pachyderm/pachyderm/doc/enterprise/s3gateway.md

      HTTP Proxy server port: 0
    ```

+   Note that both the access key and secret key should be set to your
+   Pachyderm auth token.
+If auth is not enabled on the cluster, both should
+   be empty strings.

-## Examples of Command-Line Operations
+## Supported Operations

 The Pachyderm S3 gateway supports the following operations:

 * Create buckets: Creates a repo and branch.
 * Delete buckets: Deletes a branch or a repo with all branches.
 * List buckets: Lists all branches on all repos as S3 buckets.
-* Write objects: Atomically overwrites a file on the HEAD of a branch.
+* Write objects: Atomically overwrites a file on a branch.
-* Remove objects: Atomically removes a file on the HEAD of a branch.
+* Remove objects: Atomically removes a file on a branch.
 * List objects: Lists the files in the HEAD of a branch.
-* Get objects: Gets file contents on the HEAD of a branch.
+* Get objects: Gets file contents on a branch.

-You can use any S3 compatible tool, such as MinIO, AWS CLI, or
-S3cmd to interact with the Pachyderm S3 gateway.

 ### List Filesystem Objects